• The University of Western Australia (M304), 35 Stirling Highway,

 I am passionate about teaching and sharing my curiocity and interest in understanding human behavior, clinical psychology and autism.
 I have taught various undergraduate and postgraduate units in my previous position at the National University of Singapore (NUS), including Pediatric Psychology, Child Abnormal Psychology, Psychological Interventions and Therapies, Child Psychopathology, and have won the NUS Faculty of Arts and Social Sciences excellence in teaching awards four times between 2010 and 2019.

-Since joining UWA in academic year 2020, I co-teach the PSYC5522 Autism Diagnostic Observation Schedule training unit as part of the Graduate Certificate in Autism Diagnosis together with Dr. Lauren Taylor.
-I also teach some of the workshops in PSYC5511 (Special Topics in CLinical Psychology) and co-teach some of the lectures and/ or tutorials in PSYC3310 (Specialist Research Tpics) and PSYC4413 (Psychological Research and Practice).
-In 2021, I also co-ordinate and teach PSYC5673 Foundations in Clinical Skills II with Dr. Andrew Sheridan.
+At UWA, I co-ordinate and teach PSYC5673 Foundations in Clinical Skills II for first year clinical psychology and neuropsychology postgraduate students with Dr. Andrew Sheridan.
+I co-teach the PSYC5522 Autism Diagnostic Observation Schedule training unit as part of the Graduate Certificate in Autism Diagnosis with Dr. Lauren Taylor.
+I also teach some of the specialist workshops in PSYC5511 (Special Topics in Clinical Psychology) and teach some of the lectures and tutorials in PSYC4413 (Psychological Research and Practice).

 Community engagement